-We generated a gross loss of approximately \$12,000 for the year ended December 31, 2014 as compared to a gross profit of approximately \$230,000 for the year ended December 31, 2013, primarily related to the devaluation of the peso during 2014.
-Further, the restaurant and golf and tennis business units at AWE realized negative margins in 2014, due to significant fixed costs (i.e. depreciation on golf courses and tennis courts) related to these business units.
+We generated a gross loss of approximately \$218,000 for the year ended December 31, 2015 as compared to a gross loss of approximately \$12,000 for the year ended December 31, 2014.
+The restaurant and golf and tennis business units at AWE realized negative margins in 2015 and 2014, due to significant fixed costs (i.e. depreciation on golf courses and tennis courts) related to these business units.
 The restaurant and golf and tennis are kept open every day at a loss, in order to support the image of the winery.
+During 2015, we recorded approximately \$193,000 inventory write-down as the result of two significant hailstorms that occurred during the year.